isovector/draconian-results/pho.md

 [High performance athletes]()

-High performance athletes already training in B.C. as of November 19, 2020 can train, travel and compete together.
+High performance athletes already training in B.C. as of November 19, 2020 can continue to train, travel and compete together.
 They must follow the COVID-19 safety protocols of the provincial or national sports organization they are affiliated with.

-To qualify as a high-performance athlete, you must be identified by the Canadian Sports Institute Pacific as a high-performance athlete affiliated with an accredited provincial or national sports organization.
+Review information for athletes from viaSport: [Return to Sport Restart 2.0 (PDF,
+64.3KB)].

 #### Spectators